Kelvysb/RecursiveRenamer/README.md

-     --dir-filter <RegEx filter> (optional filter the directories to be searched) --file-filter <RegEx filter> (optional filter the files to be renamed) --save <pattern name> (optional saves pattern without running)
+     --dir-filter <RegEx filter> (optional filter the directories to be searched) --file-filter <RegEx filter> (optional filter the files to be renamed) --save <pattern name> (optional saves pattern without running) --simulate or -sim (Executes a simulation of the renaming process) --complete or -comp (Shows the complete path on the rename report)
      <find pattern> special tags:
          <B> (Replace on the begining of the file name)
          <E> (Replace on the end of the file name, consider the extension)